With stakes high and Trump missing, Republican presidential hopefuls debate - UPI.com

 After DeSantis avoided answering the question, Pence said he would support a federal 15-week ban.

 Former President Donald Trump is notably missing from the debate stage.
-Instead he is appearing in a pre-recorded interview with Tucker Carlson on X, the platform formerly known at Twitter.
+Instead he is appearing in a pre-recorded interview with Tucker Carlson on X, the platform formerly known as Twitter.

 Trump is facing indictments in four jurisdictions.
 He is expected to surrender himself at the Fulton County Jail in Georgia on Thursday.